-HUM 250 CROSS-CULTURAL EXPERIENCE
+HUM\ 250 CROSS-CULTURAL EXPERIENCE 3 semester hours

 This is a 3 credit service-learning course which takes place primarily in a foreign country (typically the Dominican Republic or Mexico).
 Students study beforehand an overview of the history of the country and the social issues confronting the population we will be working with.
 Cross-Cultural communication is emphasized and explored.
 Under the leadership of faculty, students develop projects to present to school students and adult learners in the service-learning site.
 Working in groups of 3-4, students may develop projects in the following areas: creative experiences; music and movement; science and math.
 A daily journal, self-evaluation, final report and presentation are required.
-Prerequisite/Corequisite: Students should be able to communicate using basic or more advanced Spanish.
+Students may need to have basic communication skills in a foreign language.